tmspvn/VBGAMLSS/README.md

 zscores <- zscore.vbgamlss(predictions, imageframe_patients)

 # Map the z-score to nifti. `_subj-<ID>.zscore.nii.gz` is then appended.
 ID id the patient index of the imageframe.
-map_zscores(
-  zscores,
-  mask = mask,
+Note, this function computes z-scores from a `vbgamlss.predictions" object.
+It differes from the `zscore.map.vbgamlss` function which computes the maps z-scores directly from coefficient maps. map_zscores( zscores, mask = mask,